-Our Compensation Committee utilizes a performance peer group consisting of the companies in the S&P 400 Capital Goods Index (the "Performance Peer Group").
+Our Compensation and Human Capital Committee utilizes a performance peer group consisting of the companies in the S&P 400 Capital Goods Index (the "Performance Peer Group").
 We believe the Performance Peer Group provides an appropriate measure of our relative TSR performance because it contains companies in similar industries and that operate in similar geographical markets to Allegion.
-Our Performance Peer Group is used for assessing relative TSR performance for our PSUs.

-Role of the Compensation Committee and Independent Adviser
+Role of the Compensation and Human Capital Committee and Independent Adviser

-Our Compensation Committee has the authority to obtain advice and assistance from advisors and to determine their fees and terms of engagement.
-In 2020, the Compensation Committee engaged WTW as its independent compensation consultant.
-WTW provided advice to the Compensation Committee on our compensation program for executive officers and incentive programs for eligible employees.
+Our Compensation and Human Capital Committee has the authority to obtain advice and assistance from advisors and to determine their fees and terms of engagement.
+In 2021, the Compensation and Human Capital Committee engaged WTW as its independent compensation consultant.
+WTW provided advice to the Compensation and Human Capital Committee on our compensation program for executive officers and incentive programs for eligible employees.

-In 2020, WTW provided approximately \$430,000 in services to the Compensation Committee and the Corporate Governance Committee.
+In 2021, WTW provided approximately \$440,000 in services to the Compensation and Human Capital Committee and the Corporate Governance Committee.
 WTW also provides certain benefits-related services to the Company, including retirement consulting, actuarial and outsourced pension administration.
-For these services, WTW received approximately \$3.2 million.
-The Compensation Committee was aware of the other services provided by WTW at the time of engagement but did not review and approve the provision of these services because they are of the type directly procured by management in the ordinary course of business.
+For these services, WTW received approximately \$3.4 million.
+The Compensation and Human Capital Committee was aware of the other services provided by WTW at the time of engagement but did not review and approve the provision of these services because they are of the type directly procured by management in the ordinary course of business.